Chronic wasting disease in cervids

 Chronic wasting disease (CWD) only affects cervids such as white-tailed deer, red deer, elk, mule deer, moose and caribou.

-According to current data, moose only seem to contract CWD when they share their territory with another species (e.g., white-tailed deer) in which the disease is well established.
+Currently available data suggests that the probability of a moose becoming infected with CWD is relatively low, unless it shares its territory with another species (e.g., white-tailed deer) in which the disease is well established.

 Signs of the disease in animals